Aptomi/k8s-app-engine/README_DEMO.md

     - Show UI - delta picture
     - New service definition has been published to aptomi

+4. At this point Aptomi just has service definitions and nothing has been instantiated yet
+    - Now let's have some consumers declare dependencies on the services defined by John and Frank

+5. Declaring dependencies
+    - Production
+        - let Ops team to instantiate twitter-stats service in production -

 ## Suntrust demo / story:

 2. Show policy